jeertmans/manim-slides/docs/source/installation.md

 As of `v5.1`, you **need** to have Qt bindings installed to use `manim-slides present` or `manim-slides wizard`.
-The recommended way to install those is via optional dependencies, as explained above.
+The recommended way to install those are via optional dependencies, as explained above.

 ## Install from source